betaflight/betaflight.com/docs/wiki/archive/Freestyle---Tuning-Principles.md

-#
+# Freestyle Tuning Principles

-# This is a work in progress and not a final document.
+## This is a work in progress and not a final document.

-#

 > Authors: Elia Palme, Daniel Appel, Hugo Chiang(DusKing1), Mark Spatz and co.

-# Motivation
+## Motivation

 Provide easy and simple guidelines to set-up Betaflight for freestyle.